 The technology children have access to today is changing their world, giving them access to endless information and opportunities.
 But there’s a downside, too, that adults need to be aware of.
-When children are always looking at screens, it’s very easy for them to forget about other fun, healthy, or educational activities they can experience in “real life.”
+When children have too much screen time, it’s very easy for them to forget about other fun, healthy, or educational activities they can experience in “real life.”

-This question is very timely when it comes to children: How much screen time is good?
+This question is very timely when it comes to children: How much time in front of the screen is good?
 And how much is too much?
 First, let’s define what screen time really means.

 What counts as screen time when it comes to kids?

 Screen time is the amount of time a child spends using a device with a screen such as a TV, computer, gaming console, tablet, virtual reality headset, or smartphone.

 According to the American Academy of Child & Adolescent Psychiatry, on average, children ages 8-12 in the United States spend 4-6 hours a day watching or using screens, and teens often spend 9 hours or more.
 Also, according to Common Sense Media, nearly half of all children 8 and under have their own tablet device and spend an average of about 2.25 hours a day on digital screens.

 How much screen use is OK for children?

 The time spent is an important and unavoidable part of your child’s life, especially as they get older.
 Tweens and teenagers may need to spend more time on a computer to complete homework, or using their phones to coordinate for sports, activities and group projects at school.
 It’s also important to take into account that there are also different types: using a phone or computer to video call a family member has a different effect on a developing brain than watching a stream of videos.